stan-dev/design-docs/designs/0035-stanbin-binary-output.md

 ## To resolve before merging this RFC

-1. Should the diagnostic file also support stanbin output in v1, or should it remain CSV/JSON only?
-The current proposal excludes it, but reviewers may want a unified binary path.

-2. Should stanbin become the default output format in a future CmdStan release, or remain opt-in indefinitely?
+1. Should stanbin become the default output format in a future CmdStan release, or remain opt-in indefinitely?

-3. Is the trailing metadata section (raw CSV comment text) the right long-term metadata representation, or should v1 adopt a structured format (e.g., key-value pairs) from the start?
+2. Is the trailing metadata section (raw CSV comment text) the right long-term metadata representation, or should v1 adopt a structured format (e.g., key-value pairs) from the start?

 ## To resolve during implementation

 1. Multi-chain file handling: CmdStan writes one file per chain (same as CSV).
 The exact filename template behavior (suffix replacement, chain ID insertion) needs to be confirmed against current CmdStan conventions.

-2. Finalization edge cases: The writer rewrites the header on successful close.
+2. Finalization edge cases: The writer leaves `rows = 0` and `metadata_offset = 0` until successful close.
 The behavior when sampling is interrupted (e.g., SIGINT during warmup) should be tested to confirm that readers can detect and recover from incomplete files via `metadata_offset == 0`.

-3. Integration scope: Which sampling algorithms are tested and supported at initial release.
+3. Full coverage validation: `format=stanbin` should be wired through all supported writer-backed sample and diagnostic output paths and validated across NUTS, static HMC, and fixed_param.

 ## Out of scope for this RFC